Falanteris/SockEm/README.md

 ## Concept

-SockEm is designed to have zero write activity on the device to preserve forensic integrity.
+SockEm is designed to have minimum write activity on the device to preserve forensic integrity.

-You can create your own custom ruleset under the ruleset folder that can help you detect a specific event.
+Utilize search.pql to quickly query,save, or even enforce Socket activity.

 ## Further Instructions